rbrunetti/Specl-Tutorial-SOAPHandlerWS/README.md

 <a name="example_handler_server_handler"></a>
 ### Server SOAP Handler
-The server side SOAP Handler we're going to build it's going to use WSCoL for checking constraints on the parameters passed to BookstoreService from service clients, for every incoming message.
+The server side SOAP Handler we're going to build it's going to use Specl for checking constraints on the parameters passed to BookstoreService from service clients, for every incoming message.

-We declare and initialize the analyzer with `WSCoLAnalyzer analyzer = new WSCoLAnalyzer();`, then we obtain the XML Document of the SOAP Message body and pass it to the analyzer that will use it as input file and parse it as an [SDO](#sdo) (`analyzer.setXMLInput(soapBody.getOwnerDocument());`).
+We declare and initialize the analyzer with `SpeclAnalyzer analyzer = new SpeclAnalyzer();`, then we obtain the XML Document of the SOAP Message body and pass it to the analyzer that will use it as input file and parse it as an [SDO](#sdo) (`analyzer.setXMLInput(soapBody.getOwnerDocument());`).

 ```Java
 //...